 National Park Service Shared Beringian Heritage Program Grant: Traditional Knowledge of the Native People of Chukotka About Walrus

-EWC will be working with the Native Villages of Gambell and Savoonga to expand their existing Tribal Marine Mammal Ordinances to include struck/loss provisions.
-The EWC will also document the history of the ordinances and use this information to assist other EWC communities in developing similar local management structures.
+EWC is also working with the Native Villages of Gambell and Savoonga to revisit and revise the existing Tribal Marine Mammal Ordinances to include struck/loss provisions.
+EWC is close to completing the history of the ordinances and use this information to assist other member communities in developing similar local management structures for walrus.